-The main body modification required is the addition of a Wooton firebox.
-The stages involved are as follows:
+The main body modification required is the addition of a Wootten firebox.
 Firstly, all the snap-on removable parts were taken off, then the running board above the firebox was removed with pliers and a flat-ended hobby knife.
 Other details were also flattened and a careful cut was made into the cab.

-A similar treatment was given to the rest of the

-boiler, removing surface detail that was not wanted.
-This is a matter of taste - some details can be retained, but his makes it hard to get an even finish for adjacent parts - or the boiler can be left largely featureless with everything: pipework, boiler bands etc.. needing to be added fresh.
-In both cases, it is necessary to file after cutting, and then fill with green/white putty and finally sand with sanding sticks (purchased or home-made).
+A similar treatment was given to the rest of the boiler, removing surface detail that was not wanted.
+This is a matter of taste - some details could be retained, but his makes it hard to get an even finish for adjacent parts - or the boiler can be left largely featureless with everything: pipework, boiler bands etc.. needing to be added fresh.
+In both cases, it is necessary to file after cutting, and then fill with green/white putty and finally sand with sanding sticks

+(purchased or home-made).